 All of the latest research ratings for the RAE can be found on the RAE website

 The research quality of a postgraduate program is something you want to pay attention to.
-Many believe that the schools with high-quality research also have the best staff, who give you with the best experience.
-Getting a Doctorate or a master’s degree from a school with a high rating is also typically seen as an achievement.
-For the most part, this is true but, not all RAE profiles can be trusted, for good reason.
+Many believe that the schools with high-quality research also have the best academic staff who provide you with the best experience.
+Getting a Doctorate or a master’s degree from a school with a high rating is also construed as an achievement.
+For the most part, this is true but not all RAE profiles can be trusted.

-Staff doesn’t always stay at the same school building and the profiles eventually become outdated.
+Staff do not always stay at the same school building and the profiles eventually become outdated.

-Lastly, these profiles don’t tell you much about the school’s standards for teaching.
-This is something you must check examiner’s reports and various other sources for.
+Lastly, these profiles do not tell you a great deal about the school’s standards for teaching.
+This is something you must check the examiner’s reports and various other sources for.